DhirajRouniyar/HD-Vector-Map/README.md

 # HD-Vector-Map
 # Introduction

-This contains a HDVM (high-definition vector map) generation pipeline designed for autonomous vehicles, especially in intricate urban environments.
-Traditional HDVM creation methods often operate on a planar assumption, causing inaccuracies in real-world scenarios.
-Our solution, however, integrates data from GNSS (global navigation satellite system), INS (inertial navigation system), LiDAR, and cameras.
+This presents a high-definition vector map (HDVM) generation pipeline tailored for autonomous vehicles, particularly in complex urban settings.
+Conventional HDVM methods often assume a planar surface, leading to inaccuracies in real-world applications.
+To overcome this, our approach integrates data from multiple sensors, including GNSS (Global Navigation Satellite System), INS (Inertial Navigation System), LiDAR, and cameras.

-The process starts with the extraction of semantic data from raw images using advanced architectures like Vision Transformer (ViT) and Swin Transformer.
-We then acquire the absolute 3D data of these semantic objects from 3D LiDAR depth and derive high-precision pose estimates from GNSS real-time kinematic (GNSS-RTK) and an INS navigation system.
-This semantic data aids in the extraction of vector information, such as lane markings, which forms the HDVM.
+The pipeline begins by extracting semantic information from raw images using advanced deep learning models like Vision Transformer (ViT) and Swin Transformer.
+Absolute 3D object data is then obtained from 3D LiDAR depth, while precise pose estimation is derived using GNSS-RTK and an INS-based navigation system.
+This semantic data is further processed to extract vector elements such as lane markings, forming the HDVM.

-A significant feature of this repo is its focus on HDVM accuracy.
-We've examined the impact of two primary error sources: segmentation discrepancies and LiDAR-camera extrinsic parameter deviations.
-An error propagation scheme is provided to showcase how these sources can affect the HDVM's precision.
+A key aspect of this work is ensuring HDVM accuracy.
+We analyze two major sources of error—segmentation inconsistencies and LiDAR-camera extrinsic calibration deviations.
+To illustrate their impact on HDVM precision, an error propagation framework is included in the analysis.

 ![Alt Text](https://github.com/DhirajRouniyar/HD-Vector-Map/blob/main/images/pipeline.png)